Skip to content

 gitlab_interactive_project_createProject creation with namespace selection and configuration

-• Dependent fields — Later fields can depend on earlier choices (e.g., branches depend on the selected project)
+• Dependent fields — Later fields can depend on earlier choices (for example, branches depend on the selected project).

 Elicitation is also used for confirmation prompts before destructive operations.
-When a user requests a delete or other irreversible action, the server can ask for explicit confirmation through the MCP client’s UI.
+When a user requests a delete or another irreversible action, the server can ask for explicit confirmation through the MCP client’s UI before proceeding, reducing the risk of accidental data loss.

 • Supported: Claude Desktop, Claude Code